Land Charges turnaround time

 The official search will bear the logo of the council and the search certificate will be signed by an officer of the council.
 Only local authorities are permitted to produce and sign a Certificate of Search.

 A personal search may be conducted by anyone, but in the vast majority of cases these are conducted by private companies on behalf of their clients.
-A personal search allows for the inspection of the Local Land Charges Register, at the council offices.
-All other publicly available registers may also be inspected but they may not all be located in the same place; other information may need to be obtained from the council website or by reference to committee minutes.
+A personal search allows for the inspection of the Local Land Charges Register and at this authority this is carried out by submission of an LLC1 form.
+All other publicly available registers are available by contacting the relevant departments.

 Submitting a search